-A posterior shoulder dislocation occurs when the head of the humerus moves backward out of the socket.
+A posterior shoulder dislocation occurs when the head of the humerus moves backwards out of the socket.
 This is a relatively rare injury as most shoulder dislocations are anterior.
-It may be caused by contact sports, car accidents or a fall.
-This shoulder injury results in a complete loss of function and severe pain, for which medical help is urgently needed.
+Car accidents, contact sports, or falling can cause a posteriorly dislocated shoulder.

 Posterior shoulder dislocation symptoms

-Both of these situations can occur in sports, especially contact sports, but also traumas such as car accidents and epileptic seizures where the individual thrashes their arms violently.
+Both of these situations happen in sports, especially contact sports.
+They are also common traumas resulting from car accidents and epileptic seizures.
+During a seizure, the individual thrashes their arms violently.
 As a result, causing a posterior dislocation.

 Treatment of a posterior shoulder dislocation

-Seek medical attention for a dislocated shoulder immediately.
+- Seek medical attention for a dislocated shoulder immediately.
 Do not try to move the shoulder or put it back yourself.
-Once at the hospital, a Doctor will examine the injury.
-Investigations such as an X-ray or MRI will be conducted to check for associated fractures or soft tissue damage.
+Once at the hospital, a Doctor will examine your injury.

-The shoulder will then require rest to allow the soft tissues to heal, followed by a rehabilitation program to regain full movement and strength.
-In more complex cases involving fractures, extensive soft tissue injury or damage to blood vessels or nerves, surgery may be required to reduce the humeral head and repair injured structures.
+- The shoulder will then require rest to allow the soft tissues to heal, followed by a rehabilitation program to regain full movement and strength.